-Doctors and medical professionals can diagnose DH by closely examining skin cells underneath the top layer, known as the dermal papillae.
+Doctors and medical professionals can diagnose DH by obtaining a tiny piece of the skin with a biopsy and closely examining cells underneath the top layer, known as the dermal papillae.
 Specifically, doctors would be looking for neutrophils and granular deposits of the Immunoglobulin (IgA) antibody.
-This chemical enters the bloodstream, building up in blood vessels under the skin.
-This is what triggers the DH rash.
-If doctors find traces of these antibodies, the skin biopsy is positive, meaning further tests are required to diagnose a patient with celiac disease.
+If doctors find traces of these antibodies, the skin biopsy is positive and the diagnosis of DH is final.

 One of the reasons DH is often misdiagnosed by healthcare professionals is because it shares similar symptoms with other rashes and outbreaks, like an allergic reaction, or skin conditions caused by insect or mosquito bites.
-It can also be misdiagnosed for another condition, such as herpes, eczema, and hives.
+It can also be misdiagnosed for another condition, such as herpes (hence the name “herpetiformis” meaning “like an Herpes”), eczema, and hives.

 How Do You Treat Dermatitis Herpetiformis?

 DH treatment is not just a one-off exercise.
-It requires a life-long commitment to avoid eating gluten-containing foods – exactly the same as managing celiac disease.
-However, compared to intestines’ response to a gluten-free diet with celiac disease, the skin’s response to a gluten-free diet takes a lot longer.
+It requires a life-long commitment to strictly and completely avoid eating gluten-containing foods – exactly the same as managing celiac disease.
+However, compared to the intestines' response to a gluten-free diet (GFD) with celiac disease, the skin’s response to a gluten-free diet takes a lot longer.
 In fact, it can take close to 6 months for your skin to show signs of improvement.
-It can also take another 2 years for the body to completely adjust to the gluten-free diet alone.
+It can also take another 1-2 years for the body to completely adjust to the gluten-free diet alone.

-DH should be monitored as drugs like dapsone could make the gut damage from celiac disease worse.
 For anyone that cannot tolerate dapsone, other drugs that can be used include sulphapyridine and sulphamethoxypyridazine.
 Drug treatment will only address the skin itching and blisters.
-It will not treat any other symptoms, so a gluten free diet is an essential part of the treatment of DH, as it is for anyone with celiac disease.
-This will not treat the intestinal condition though.
-For a successful intestinal treatment option, stay away from foods and products containing gluten.
+It will not treat any other symptoms, so a GFD is an essential part of the treatment of DH, as it is for anyone with celiac disease.

 Note that DH is a skin manifestation of celiac disease.
 It occurs due to the body’s abnormal immune response to gluten and is not connected to non-celiac gluten sensitivity.